Things To Do in Ruidoso

 25 min drive

 Southern New Mexico's premier ski resort with 55 trails and 750 acres of terrain, owned by the Mescalero Apache Tribe.
-Season runs November through March.
+The season runs November through March, but locals will tell you the reliable snow arrives in January and February.
+Plan a Thanksgiving ski trip with a backup in mind.

 Lincoln National Forest